 Important: Some Video Engines (VE) can be run concurrently per camera with others (such as VE150 Motion Tracking and VE352 Left Item Detection) but others cannot be run concurrently (such as VE130 Simple Motion Detection with VE150 Advanced Motion Tracking).
+If the desired video engine is not selectable, clear the check box associated with

-If the desired video engine is not selectable, clear the check box associated with the current engine in order to select any other.
+If the desired video engine is not selectable, clear the check box associated wit the current engine in order to select any other.